aimclub/blocksnet/docs/source/contribution.rst

 We welcome you to `check the existing issues <https://github.com/iduprojects/masterplanning/issues>`__ for bugs or enhancements to work on.
-If you have an idea for an extension to BlockNet, please `file a new issue <https://github.com/iduprojects/masterplanning/issues/new>`__ so we can discuss it.
+If you have an idea for an extension to BlocksNet, please `file a new issue <https://github.com/iduprojects/masterplanning/issues/new>`__ so we can discuss it.